dustinspecker/lockal/readme.md

 ```

 `lockal install` will skip `get_helm.sh` since it already exists, but will retrieve `kind`.

+### Download specific executables based on operating system and architecture

 Our current `lockal.star` only supports Linux/amd64, but we can also support Mac/amd64 and Linux/arm64 with a few changes: